 End-users are those people who request support; these are your customers.
-They may interact with your Zendesk using the Help Center or Web portal, via email or chat or telephone, and also through popular social media such as Facebook and Twitter.
+They may interact with your Zendesk using Help Center, Web widget, email, chat, telephone, Facebook, and Twitter.
 All of these paths into your Zendesk are referred to as channels.

 Regardless of the channel that your customers use to request support, each customer must have an account in your Zendesk.
 And, like channels, there are many ways that users can be added.
-They can add themselves simply by submitting a support request.
-You can add them manually or in a bulk import of users.
-Users can also be added via the Zendesk API.
+They can add themselves by submitting a support request.
+You can add them manually or in a bulk import of users or via the Zendesk API.

-You can allow end-users access to the Help Center or Web portal so that they can sign in and submit and track support requests.
-Or you might only interact with their end-users via email, never providing them with access to the Help Center or Web portal.
-To sign in to the Help Center or Web portal, end-users need to verify their account and create a password.
-End-users who only interact with your Zendesk via email are not required to verify their account since they do not sign in to the Help Center or Web portal.
+You can enable end-users access to the Help Center so that they can sign in and submit and track support requests.
+Or you might only interact with their end-users via email.
+To sign in to the Help Center, end-users need to verify their account and create a password.
+End-users who interact with your Zendesk via email only are not required to verify their account since they do not sign in to the Help Center.

 So, depending on how your Zendesk is set up, when you add a new end-user they may or may not receive an email prompting them to verify their account and create a password.
 However, everyone who requests support receives an email when a ticket is created that acknowledges that their request has been received and is being worked on.